matsim-scenarios/matsim-scenario-template/README.md

 ----
 ### Run the MATSim Template scenario

-The Leipzig scenario has a command line interface providing the following options:
+The [name] scenario has a command line interface providing the following options:

 ![Scenario CLI](scenarios/cli.png "Scenario CLI")

 It can be used by using either of these methods:

-##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-leipzig repository
+##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-[name] repository
 (Requires either cloning or downloading the repository.)

 1. Set up the project in your IDE.